OfficialPixelBrush/beta-wiki/general/blocks.md

 ---

 # Blocks
+Blocks are non-items things that're usually represented as a 3D Cube.
+Blocks only have 2 properites.
+An 8-Bit numberic ID and a 4-Bit metadata/damage value.

-A comprehensive listing of all blocks
+Here is a comprehensive listing of all blocks.

 | Value | Name                    | In-game Name                                        | Metadata use                                        |
 | :---- | :---------------------- | :-------------------------------------------------- | :-------------------------------------------------- |